kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-Routing/script.md

     )
 ```

-If any URL among this functions changes, you'd have to update the URL in each of the three methods.
-Similarly, if your `Authorization` token changed you'd be updating it all over the place.
+If any URL among this functions changes, you'd have to update them in each of the three methods.
+Similarly, if your `Authorization` token changes you'd be updating it all over the place.

 **Alamofire** provides a simple method to eliminate this code duplication and provide centralized configuration.
 The technique involves creating a struct conforming to the `URLRequestConvertible` protocol and updating your networking calls.

-Before we get started, I want to give a big shout out to **Aaron Douglas**.
+Before we get started, I wanna give a big thanks to **Aaron Douglas**.
 Aaron wrote a tutorial on **Alamofire** which is the basis of this screencast.
 Thanks Aaron.

-Avoiding code duplication in **Alamofire** is super easy, so let's do that before **Spectre and Meltdown** snatches away my passwords.
+Avoiding code duplication in **Alamofire** is super easy, so let's do that before **Spectre and Meltdown** snatch away my passwords.

+Let's dive in.

 ## Demo 1